iulianstana/catalog-data-chambers/README.md

 ### Spider commands (*cdep*)

-#### years
+#### legs

-An election cycle lasts 4 year and is named by the year in which it started.
-For example, we name the 2008–2016 cycle *the 2008 cycle*.
-You can use this command to crawl specific cycles.
+AnlLegislative session lasts 4 years and it is represented by the year in which it began.
+For example, the session 2008–2016 is represented by the year 2008.
+You can use this command to crawl specific sessions.
+Defaults to 2016.
+For example, to crawl initiatives from the 2004 and 2008 sessions, you can do `scrapy crawl cdep -a legs='2004 2008'`.

-###### Example

-Say you want to crawl the initiatives between 2004 and 2012.
-This period is made up of two cycles: 2004 and 2008.
-To accomplish this you can use `scrapy crawl cdep -a years='2004 2008'`.

-#### after

-You can use _after_ to crawl only cycles that began in or after a given year.

-###### Example

-Say you want to crawl all the initiatives from 2012 to present, to accomplish this you can use `scrapy crawl cdep -a after=2012`.

 ### Spider commands (*cdep_voting*)